-The CFO shall annually prepare a statement about the status of the fund balance in relation to this policy and present to the Board his findings in conjunction with the development of the annual budget.
+The CFO shall annually prepare a statement about the status of the fund balance in relation to this policy and present to the Board the findings in conjunction with the development of the annual budget.
 Should the CFO disclose that the stabilization funds decline below 5 percent of the upcoming operating and debt service budget, a recommendation for fund-balance accumulation shall be included in the annual statement.
-For FY2013, with the known reduction of the stabilization fund below 5 percent, the CFO will periodically report to the Board on its progress to reduce expenses below budgeted amounts as well as an update on the long-term plan to replenish fund balance to the prescribed 5 percent level.
+For FY2014, with the known reduction of the stabilization fund below 5 percent, the CFO will develop a long-term plan to replenish fund balance to the prescribed 5 percent level.

-One-Time Revenue Policy
+One-Time Revenue

 Revenue shall be considered to be one-time if it was not present in the prior fiscal year, and if it is unlikely that it will be available in the following fiscal year.
-The Board's One-Time Revenue Policy requires that the CPS shall not use one-time revenues to fund ongoing expenditures.
+The Board requires that CPS shall not use one-time revenues to fund ongoing expenditures.
 To do so might mean that CPS would be unable to make up the gap created by the expiration of the one-time revenues in the next budget period, a situation that could lead to service cuts.
 One-time revenues will support only one-time expenditure items described below:

-- To retire the Board's debt. - To fund major legal settlements or liability claims made against the Board. - To fund necessary one-time equipment or capital spending required for the Board. - To pay for costs related to an unforeseen emergency or natural disaster. - To pay for specific education initiatives lasting no more than three years. - To increase the size of CPS's budget-stabilization fund.
+- To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending required for the Board - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years - To increase the size of CPS's budget-stabilization fund

-Due to the financial condition of CPS, the FY2013 budget will rely on one-time revenues to support operating expenses.
+Due to the financial condition of CPS, the FY2014 budget will rely on one-time revenues to support operating expenses.
 The long-term plan to replenish the fund balance also will include strategies to reduce reliance on one-time revenues.